apptik/jus/README.md

 [![Build Status](https://travis-ci.org/apptik/jus.svg?branch=master)](https://travis-ci.org/apptik/jus)

-Flexible and Easy HTTP/REST(not 100% yet) Communication library for Java and Android Based on Volley, inspired by many.
+Flexible and Easy HTTP/REST Communication library for Java and Android Based on Volley, inspired by many.

 * it is like Volley but much easier